 Peak Design Slide Strap - it holds your camera, clips on and off, simple.

 Digital file storage and editing

-13" Macbook Pro Retina - a slim laptop that's great for travel and has a bright and colourful screen that helps in photo editing.
+Macbook Pro - a slim laptop for travel, but powerful enough for photo and video editing, and has a bright and colourful screen.

 2TB External Harddrive